-A Google's web browser-based Chrome operating system, which offers a different and comparatively minimalistic experience from Windows and MacOS .
-If you live your life on the web and don't need to install Windows or Mac software, a Chromebook is a great pick --is a and that runs on
+A Google's web browser-based Chrome operating system.
+It may seem like they popped up out of nowhere in the past couple of years, but they .
+Chromebooks offer a different and comparatively minimalistic experience from MacOS and Windows .
+If you live your life on the web and don't need to install Windows or Mac software, a Chromebook is a solid choice. ( if you're not sure one is right for you.)is a and that runs on

-Chromebooks are generally more affordable than Windows PCs, MacBooks and iPads, too.
-However, as the Chrome OS has evolved to include use of Android apps from the Google Play store, you'll now find premium models with faster processors, more memory and speedier storage.
-They're more expensive, of course, but also slimmer, lighter and typically have better battery life.
-The fact is,than a Mac or Windows laptop and are now my go-to recommendation for a basic computing experience.
+Chromebooks are generally more affordable than MacBooks, Windows PCs and iPads.
+However, as the Chrome OS has evolved to include use of Android apps from the Google Play Store and Linux software, you'll now find premium models with faster processors, more memory and speedier storage.
+They're more expensive but also lighter, slimmer and typically have better battery life.
+The fact is,than a Mac or Windows laptop, and they're my go-to recommendation for a basic computing experience.

 The Galaxy Chromebook is stunning.
 From its brilliant red aluminum body to its crisp 3,840x2,160-pixel AMOLED display, this slim, small two-in-one is far from the thick, plastic Chromebooks that were once the category standard.
 Its Intel Core i5 processor, 8GB of memory and speedy 256GB SSD give it fast performance.
-And it has nice extras like a fingerprint reader to unlock it, a backlit keyboard and one of Samsung's S Pens with 4,096 levels of pressure and tilt that stores in the body so you always have it handy.
+And this Samsung Chromebook has nice extras like a fingerprint reader to unlock it, a backlit keyboard and one of Samsung's S Pens with 4,096 levels of pressure and tilt that stores in the body so you always have it handy.